varun-ms-s/advanced_openlane_workshop-documentation/README.md

 **Design directory**

-  Design directory stores all the design files
+  Design directory stores all the design files\
+  The input files which u want to pass into openlane has to be stored in thos directory\

  ![](day_1/Terminal.PNG)